radiumsoftware/iridium/README.md

 * Focus on JS/CSS/HTML
 * Make JS testable

+## Sensible Defaults

+Iridium makes some choices for you by default.
+These choices work well together.
+All Iridium apps include integrated right out of the box:

+* jQuery for DOM manipulation
+* Handlebars for templating
+* Minispade for simple modules and `require`
+* Qunit for unit tests
+* CasperJS for integration tests
+* Sinon.js injected into test environment

 ## Getting Started

 Iridium supports the most common use case right out of the box.
 You have